How Do Fit, Styling, Use, and Structure Define the 5 Pant Types?

 The rule is to control upper-body proportion when the lower body gains volume.

-Proportion control matters because wide and flared pant types change leg volume and silhouette balance.
+Proportion control matters because wide/flared types change leg volume and silhouette balance.

 Figure: wide and flared proportion control supports pant type comparison without turning the guide into a product page.